nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 ## Deploying the Docker containers on the i.MX MPU platform

-### i.MX91 FRDM pre-deployment steps
+### i.MX 91 FRDM pre-deployment steps

-To run HA on the i.MX91 FRDM, please flash the i.MX91 FRDM Matter Yocto image to an SD card with a capacity of at least 16 GB and boot the board from the SD card.
-Before downloading and deploying the Home Assistant and Matter Server Docker images on the i.MX91 FRDM, please perform the following two steps. ___If you are using other platforms, you can skip this section and directly move on to deploying the Docker containers in the next section.___
+To run HA on the i.MX 91 FRDM, please flash the i.MX 91 FRDM Matter Yocto image to an SD card with a capacity of at least 16 GB and boot the board from the SD card.
+Before downloading and deploying the Home Assistant and Matter Server Docker images on the i.MX 91 FRDM, please perform the following two steps. ___If you are using other platforms, you can skip this section and directly move on to deploying the Docker containers in the next section.___

 Step 1.
 Create a new partition to store the Docker images.